-To meet the Vision and Goals articulated earlier in this report and achieve the aspirational 2023 MTP scenario, a number of major investments and policies are necessary that over the years would help support a balanced, achievable and sustainable transportation future for Chittenden County.
+To meet the Vision and Goals articulated earlier in this Plan and achieve the aspirational 2023 MTP scenario, a number of major investments and policies are necessary to support a balanced, achievable and sustainable transportation future for Chittenden County.
 These investments and policies are discussed below.